BIGMIKE2399/Animals/README.md

 4.Move "index.js" and "App.js" into the src folder

-5.Move "App.css" and "Profile Card.css" into src folder
+5.Move "App.css" and "Animal Show.css" into src folder

-5.Move "Profile Card.js" into src folder
+6.Move "Profile Card.js" into src folder

-6.Create a folder for animal files
+7.Create a folder for animal files

-7.Move file for animals into src folder
+8.Move file for animals into src folder

-6.Save folder and refresh browser
+9.Save folder and refresh browser